Chapter Activities and Projects

 Support of DAR Schools

-The Don Jose De Ortega Chapter, NSDAR, supports each of the DAR-supported schools through annual donations earned by chapter fundraisers held throughout the year.
+The Don Jose De Ortega Chapter, NSDAR, supports each of the five DAR-supported schools located in rural and disadvantaged areas through annual donations earned by chapter fundraisers held throughout the year.

 Philanthropy